In order to get the line reinstated, we will have to get the bridge replaced

 The Beechwood bridge passes over both the road and the canal, in two adjacent arches.
 The structure appears to be sound, but a full engineer's assessment will be required.
 Since the railcar will be much lighter than the steam locomotives for which the bridge was built, it is hoped that only minor work wil be needed.

-It has been proposed that instead of finishing at the Chesterton Halt, the line should be extended to a halt near the RAU, across the Tetbury Road and Stroud Road, and then down the hill to finish at a halt near the Sports Centre.
+In order to maximise the benefit to the people of Cirencester, the proposed route includes the University Station near the RAU, then passes across the Tetbury Road and Stroud Road, and then down the hill to finish at the Town Halt near the Sports Centre.

 TELL US WHAT YOU THINK - would that bring a big benefit to the people of Cirencester?
 Would it be worth the extra cost?